hbldh/pymetawear/docs/source/index.rst

 Python package for connecting to and using `MbientLab's MetaWear <https://mbientlab.com/>`_ boards.

-PyMetawear is a slim wrapper around the
-`MetaWear C++ API <https://github.com/mbientlab/Metawear-CppAPI>`_, which is included as a Git submodule.
+PyMetawear is meant to be a thin wrapper around the `MetaWear C++ API <https://github.com/mbientlab/Metawear-CppAPI>`_, providing a more Pythonic interface.
 It has support for using either `pybluez <https://github.com/karulis/pybluez>`_ and `gattlib <https://bitbucket.org/OscarAcena/pygattlib>`_ or `pygatt <https://github.com/peplin/pygatt>`_ for